JoaoGuimaraes22/2020-Todo/README.md

   - Learn about routing;
   - Learn middleware;
   - Learn about db integration;

 - Master Node.js:

+- Learn Next.js:
+  - For being able to do server side client rendering,

 - Learn Firebase:
   - Learn about fb integration with web apps;